yousefelassal/quote-cron/README.md

 > Start where you are.
 Use what you have.
 Do what you can.

 > It requires wisdom to understand wisdom: the music is nothing if the audience is deaf.

+> All difficult things have their origin in that which is easy, and great things in that which is small.